Morkalork/add-js-test/README.md

 # Add JS Test README

 Add JS Test is an extension that quickly adds a template test file for a javascript/typescript-module using either jest, vitest or mocha/chai.
-By right-clicking on a module and selecting Add JS Test this extension will analyze your file and create the appropriate, corresponding test file for your module.
+By right-clicking on a module and selecting Add Test this extension will analyze your file and create the appropriate, corresponding test file for your module.

 In addition to standard unit tests the extension also supports adding tests for react components, mainly using @testing-library/react (but also Enzyme for legacy projects).